The Hmong in Laos

 been most severely persecuted.
 Like most hilltribes, they practise

-shifting cultivation, moving their villages when the surrounding
+shifting cultivation, moving their villages when the surrounding land

-their diet.
-Opium poppies are the main cash crop.
+poppies are the main cash crop.

 Hmong villages tend not to be fenced, while their houses are built

 of wood or bamboo at ground level.
-Each house has a main living
+Each house has a main living area,

-by the oldest male; he settles family disputes and has supreme authority
+the oldest male; he settles family disputes and has supreme authority

 over family affairs.
 The Hmong are spirit worshippers and believe

 in household spirits.
-Every house has an altar, where protection
+Every house has an altar, where protection for

-for the household is sought.
+the household is sought.
 As animists, the Hmong believe everything

 from mountains and opium poppies to cluster bombs has a spirit

 or phi some good, some bad.
-Shamans or witchdoctors play
+Shamans or witchdoctors play a

-the Hmong's only palliative drug.
+only palliative drug.

 The Hmong are the only tribe in Laos who make Batik; indigo-dyed